smngvlkz/smngvlkz/README.md

 - 👋 Hi, I’m a South African software engineer.
 - 👀 I’m interested in everything tech and gaming.
-- 🌱 I’m currently learning Fullstack Software Engineering with ALX Africa that was founded by Julien Barbier who is also a co-founder of Holberton School.
+- 🌱 I am currently learning Fullstack Software Engineering with ALX Africa that partnered with the Mastercard Foundation and The ROOM.
 - 💞️ I’m looking to collaborate on projects that will change the lives of people mostly those who lack the opportunities to start in Tech
 - 📫 You can reach me via email - simangalisovilakazk1@icloud.com